-The police charged the spectators who had entered the arena: several spectators tried to protest, and a veteran called Sitesh Roy was severely injured in the process.
+The police charged the spectators who had entered the arena: several spectators tried to protest, and Sitesh Roy, a veteran, was severely injured in the process.
 As he went down bleeding, all hell broke loose.
-The spectators, who had outnumbered the police, began a counter-charge: they lifted bamboo poles from the stand, set fire to the canvas roof of the stands; the police responded with tear-gas; the mob infested the entire ground; and a bloody riot followed.
+The spectators, who had outnumbered the police, began a counter-charge: they uprooted bamboo poles from the stand, set fire to the canvas roof of the stands; the police responded with tear-gas; the mob infested the entire ground; and a bloody riot followed.

 The players naturally refused to enter the ground.
 The West Indian cricketers, playing in an alien country, obviously panicked more than their Indian counterparts.
 They ran outside the stadium and ran helter-skelter on Red Road, adjacent to Eden Gardens, along the Hooghly and lost their way amidst thousands of spectators.
 They were then guided back to the stadium, where they remained confined until they were escorted to their hotel.